-Standard LTR talkgroups should be entered and imported without the dash ("-") characters.
+Standard LTR talkgroups should be entered and imported without the dash ("-") characters in the decimal talkgroup field, e.g., the talkgroup "1-05-101" should be entered or imported into the decimal talkgroup field as "105101."

 6.4.
 ALPHA TAGGING